 The mouse support is a recent addition, and while both machines support almost any Bluetooth mouse or keyboard, the official options work best, because there are certain gestures for multitasking supported on those that other options won’t give you.

 The official options are Apple’s Magic Keyboard for iPad Pro – which is, let us be clear, VERY expensive but very good – or the Logitech Combo Touch Keyboard for iPad Air, which was produced in cahoots with Apple and is a much more reasonable price.

 iPad Pro vs iPad Air: Verdict

 This really comes down to what you need from a tablet, and what you’re willing to spend.
-The iPad Pro is better than the iPad Air in every meaningful way, but it costs a lot more, so it’s about whether those improvements are a fair investment for you.
+The iPad Pro is better than the iPad Air in most ways, but it costs a fair bit more, so it’s about whether those improvements are a fair investment for you.

-When it comes to drawing, the combination of a subtly improved Apple Pencil with much more convenient storage and charging, plus the 120Hz screen response rate, makes the iPad Pro the precision instrument of choice undoubtedly.
+When it comes to drawing, the 120Hz screen response rate makes the iPad Pro the precision instrument of choice undoubtedly – and nothing comes close to the LED display on the 12.9-inch model.
 But the iPad Air is more than good enough if you won’t use your tablet for your finest work.